 - A test where members of one race performed more poorly than members of another race – demonstrating a “disparate” performance – was assumed to be discriminatory with respect to race, even if that was not the intention of the test.

 - Tests with disparate results are illegal unless the test has a direct business necessity.

 Since, most businesses weren’t interested in wasting money on tests that were not necessary to screening out unfit employees or identifying the most fit employees, they were stunned.
 The Supreme Court had a very complicated definition of what constituted “Direct Business Necessity”, one that was difficult to meet and gave considerable deference to the employee of the Equal Opportunity Commission who was deciding whether or not to accuse a company of illegal discrimination.
-Only the simplest tests, such as requiring a prospective driver to pass a driving test could reasonably pass muster.
+Sadly lots of people are discriminated against at work for various reasons, if you feel this has happened to you, you could contact somewhere like https://www.hattonjameslegal.co.uk/ to help you out.
+When applying for jobs, only the simplest tests, such as requiring a prospective driver to pass a driving test could reasonably pass muster.
 Other tests, which businessmen clearly felt were useful to reducing the risk of hiring the wrong person for the job, now could get them sued.

 Companies began casting about for a way to screen out the-incompetent or unfit in a way that would not result in them being sued.
 The simplest solution is to demand a college degree.
 Any racial discrimination demonstrated in the pool of degreed people would be the colleges’ liability, and the business could get on with the business of hiring new employees without being worried about lawsuits.